UltraBigV/InheritancePractice/README.md

 # InheritancePractice
-A JFrame app to test basic knowledge on inheritance
+A JFrame app to test basic knowledge on inheritance.

+Part of my Java Knowledge Journey